VaninaHeinrich/PTED_semester_project/Readme.md

 That the agriculture department does not provide data for agricultural crops.
 Plan B would be an analysis related to the presence of roads (are there more limiting roads? where would wildlife corridors make sense given wild boar movements?)

 ## Questions?
+The collar emitted 1x/h from 6pm to 6am then 1x at 6am, 1x at 12pm and 1x at 6pm.
+How to integrate this bias?
 In addition to visualization, how can we statistically verify that there is a relationship between the different elements?